Aerial drone view of the coastal village of Erbalunga, Corsica, nestled against green mountains.

 Driving in Corsica is manageable: roads are generally in good condition, and while they’re often narrow and curvy, the low average speed keeps it safe and scenic.

-We booked our rental online and picked up a brand-new Audi A1 at Bastia airport—a smooth and easy process that set us up for an unforgettable road trip.
+We booked our rental car online and picked up a brand-new Audi A1 at Bastia airport—a smooth and easy process that set us up for an unforgettable road trip.

 We recommend to rent a car through Discover Cars with free cancellation.
 Book your rental car here.